 In “Das Rhinegold,” he has assembled a large and strong cast, led by the veteran bass-baritone Greer Grimsley as Wotan, the ruler of the gods of Valhalla.
 For the colorful, dramatic staging, he has called upon his frequent production collaborator, Erhard Rom, whose imaginative electronic projections mostly stand in for the more elaborate scenery of traditional productions, such as the one done at The Metropolitan Opera four years ago and at the Wagner’s 19th Century Bayreuth Festival Theater.

-Despite his accomplishments in this landmark production, Tomer Zvulun still has an ambitious relationship with the composer.
+Despite his accomplishments in this landmark production, Tomer Zvulun still has an ambiguous relationship with the composer.

 “Every time that I listen to his music, it strikes me with that complexity, that ambiguity of somebody who could understand human nature in such a profound way.
 How does somebody like that be so myopic, be such a misanthrope and such a genius at the same time?”